SimonMoynihan33/Level-Lounge/README.md

      - In your `.env` file:
        ```
        DEBUG=False
-       SECRET_KEY=your_secret_key
+       SECRET_KEY=secret_key
-       DATABASE_URL=your_database_url
+       DATABASE_URL=database_url
        ```
    - On Heroku, set these variables through the Heroku Dashboard under **Settings > Config Vars** or using the Heroku CLI.

 4. **Collect Static Files**:
-   - If your application uses static files, ensure they are collected and served correctly:
+   - Collect all static files before pushing:
      ```bash
      python manage.py collectstatic
      ```

 5. **Deploy Your Application**:
-   - Go to the **Deploy** tab in your Heroku app dashboard.
+   - Go to the **Deploy** tab in the Heroku app dashboard.
-   - Under **Deployment method**, connect your GitHub repository to Heroku.
+   - Under **Deployment method**, connect the GitHub repository to Heroku.
-   - Scroll down to the **Manual deploy** section and select the branch you want to deploy (typically `main`).
+   - Scroll down to the **Manual deploy** section and select the branch to deploy (typically `main`).
    - Click **Deploy Branch**.
 Heroku will automatically build and deploy your app based on the selected branch.

 6. **Check Your Deployment**:
-   - Visit your deployed app at `https://your-app-name.herokuapp.com` to ensure everything is working correctly.
+   - Visit your deployed app at `https://level-lounge-16ccb4ef258a.herokuapp.com/` to ensure everything is working correctly.

 ### Forking the Repository

 Forking a repository allows you to create a personal copy of someone else's project on GitHub, which you can modify without affecting the original.
 Here's how to fork the Level Lounge repository:

 1. **Fork the Repository**:
-   - Go to the GitHub repository you want to fork.
+   - Go to the GitHub repository.
    - Click the **Fork** button at the top right corner of the repository page.
 This will create a copy of the repository under your GitHub account.

 2. **Clone Your Fork**: